-1. Removal of Erasmus objectives: the experts must advise the National Agency to remove from the Erasmus Plan any objectives that are duplicated, clearly irrelevant

-- for the Call or the field of application, severely lacking in clarity, or otherwise impossible to track and evaluate. - 2.
+- Removal of Erasmus objectives: the experts must advise the National Agency to remove from the Erasmus Plan any objectives that are clearly irrelevant for the Call or the field of application, severely lacking in clarity, duplicated, or impossible to track and evaluate. - 2.
 Recommendations for improvement: experts may propose other types of improvements to the Erasmus Plan.
 These comments will be reviewed by the National Agency and communicated to the applicant.
 In case the application is approved, the accredited organisation will have the responsibility to decide to what extent they will follow such recommendations during implementation.

 Important note: the application assessment is not iterative.
-This means that the final score (in case of the standard procedure) or the final decision (in case of the light procedure) must reflect the quality of the proposal as submitted by the applicant.
-The final score or decision should not be revised based on any of the above recommendations proposed by the experts.
+This means that the final score must reflect the quality of the proposal as originally submitted by the applicant.
+The final score or decision should not be revised based on any of the above recommendations proposed by the experts (e.g. removal of certain objectives).